yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - Ulpian and yota13 for providing Russian translation.
 - Jastey for testing and providing feedback on improving healing with multiple healers.
 - Morywen for providing German translation.
-- JohnBob for translating to French.
+- JohnBob for providing French translation.

 ## Copyright